mickadoo/basedata/README.md

 # basedata
-A symfony command to ensure your database contains all base data required to use your application
+A Symfony command to ensure your database contains all base data required to use your application